-The Project Planning module sets out the skills needed to use project management software for effective management of projects.
-This includes preparing, monitoring, and managing different elements of a project such as time, costs, tasks, resources, priorities, and collaborators.
+The Project Planning module covers the main skills needed to use project management software when managing projects.
+This includes preparing, monitoring, and overseeing different elements of a project such as time, costs, tasks, resources, priorities, and collaborators.

-With the changes to working practices and the increase in digital roles, the benefits of project management have become apparent in all sectors.
-Specialist software can help to support project management responsibilities from conception to sign-off: giving oversight of all the inputs, outputs, and resources of a project.
+Regardless of sector, many roles have become more complex and involve greater accountability, more collaboration, and therefore closer management.
+Specialist software can help to support project management from conception to sign-off: giving oversight of all the inputs, outputs, and resources of a project.

 |Project management tools||

 Successful candidates will be able to use software to help with project management, including monitoring constraints, resources, and time.
 After passing this module, candidates will feel confident launching, supervising, and closing-off projects.
 They will be able to:

 - understand the conceptual principles of project planning and how software can support them

 - recognise the constraints and deadlines of a project

 - identify project resources and costs, and understand their relationships and impacts on each other